 keyboard_arrow_down

 How long do dental implants last?

-Dental implants have been used for over 30 years to replace missing teeth.
-As with natural teeth, they can be damaged by trauma and affected by gum disease and poor oral hygiene.
-However, if they are looked after like normal teeth, they can last a lifetime.
+Just like natural teeth, dental implants can be damaged by trauma and affected by gum disease and poor dental health.
+However, if you look after them - they can last for many years.

+keyboard_arrow_down